Prelude: Singer-Actor Lab

 Tuition, Scholarships, and Financial Aid

 The Prelude Program offers several merit-based performance scholarships.
-There are five Prelude scholarships which are awarded as a part of the Prelude auditions in July 2023.
+There are several Prelude scholarships which are awarded as a part of the Prelude auditions in August 2025.
 Students can choose to be considered for a performance scholarship in the application process.
 There are named scholarships for the Prelude Program:

 Additionally, Prelude students who take individual instruction lessons at MacPhail are also able to audition for two other scholarships.
-These scholarship auditions take place in Summer 2023 and awards are applied to individual instruction lessons only, evenly split between the fall and spring term.
+These scholarship auditions take place in August 2025 and awards are applied to individual instruction lessons only, evenly split between the fall and spring term.
 More information about these scholarships can be found here.

 Students may also apply for Financial Aid.
 Financial aid awards are based on demonstrated financial need, with the amounts determined by a sliding scale.
 Financial aid applications are accepted on an ongoing basis while funds remain available.
 Students are encouraged to apply as early as possible.
 More information can be found here